polyseam/cndi/docs/walkthroughs/dev/airflow.md

    instructions on how to access the argocd ui
    ![terraform outputs](/docs/walkthroughs/dev/img/terraform-outputs.png)

-## Access the Argocd UI 🌐
+## Access the ArgoCD UI 🌐

-Now, you need to set up port forwarding to access the argocd and airflow web server from your local machine.
+Now, you need to set up port forwarding to access the ArgoCD and airflow web server from your local machine.
 Open a new terminal on your local machine (not within the Multipass instance) and run the following command to display the IP address of the dev Multipass instance.